 - 1. Start a recording - 2.
-When the Welcome Page appears, click the test your SSL configuration link - 3.
-Click the appropriate link to download the certificate in either CER or PEM format - 4.
-Save the certificate somewhere you can remember (e.g. your desktop)
+When the Welcome Page appears, click the test your SSL configuration link note: the CER and PEM certificate files may be copied directly from the following folder (where <user> is your windows username) if the download links do not work:

-5. Follow the instructions for your browser on importing the certificate.
+- 3. Click the appropriate link to download the certificate in either CER or PEM format - 4.
+Save the certificate somewhere you can remember (e.g. your desktop) - 5.
+Follow the instructions for your browser on importing the certificate.
 We have included instructions for a few of the most popular browsers below.
 If your browser is not listed here, check the documentation for your browser.